 The cumulative effects analysis in this document will consider past, present, and reasonably foreseeable future actions that influence the geographic areas where USACE projects are located.
 Based on CEQ guidance, the geographic scope for cumulative effects analysis in this document may vary by resource.
 The temporal scope of analysis for all resources extends five years into the future (the proposed initial length of the PEA before it is reevaluated) and fifty years into the past.
 In accordance with CEQ guidance, the cumulative effects analysis in this PEA will focus on major broad and general impacts and will be qualitative in nature.
-Past actions include the original USACE project construction; public infrastructure construction; commercial, industrial, and residential development adjacent to the USACE project; recreation; operation and maintenance of the USACE project; and construction of alterations under Section 408.
-Present actions include public infrastructure construction; commercial, industrial, and residential development adjacent to the USACE project; recreation; operation and maintenance of the USACE project; federally authorized modifications of the USACE project; and construction of alterations under Section 408.
+Past actions include the original USACE project construction; public infrastructure construction; commercial, industrial, and residential development adjacent to the USACE project; recreation; operation and maintenance of the USACE project; and construction; commercial, industrial, and residential development adjacent to the USACE project; recreation; operation and maintenance of the USACE public infrastructure construction; commercial, industrial, and residential development adjacent to the USACE project; recreation under Section 408.

+maintenance of the USACE project; federally authorized modifications of the USACE project; and construction of alterations under Section 408.
 Reasonably foreseeable future actions include public infrastructure construction; commercial, industrial, and residential development adjacent to the USACE project; recreation; operation and maintenance of the USACE project; federally authorized modifications of the USACE project; and construction of alterations under Section 408.
 Effects on physical, biological, and social resources from past, present, and reasonably foreseeable future actions are summarized in Table 2.